namas191297/tedx_itmu_promotion_design/README.md

-# tedx_itmu_promotion_design
+# TEDx ITM Universe Promotion Designs
-Brochures and poster made for a TEDx ITMU event using Adobe Photoshop.
+Brochures and a poster made for the TEDx event organised at ITM Universe, Vadodara.
+These graphical designs have been made in Adobe Photoshop.